shubham-shahh/lidar_map_localizer/README.md

 Hello Ardupilot family!

-I have been working on  [GSoC’ 25 Non-GPS Position Estimation Using 3D Camera and Pre-Generated Map - Part 1](https://discuss.ardupilot.org/t/gsoc-25-non-gps-position-estimation-using-3d-camera-and-pre-generated-map-part-1/134712) this summer I am excited to inform the community it was a fun, exciting and challenging project to solve this research problem which can enable accurate localization on board with leveraging existing map below I will go throught the full journey, setup steps, datasets, harware setup and future steps and much more so buckle up for the ride.
+I’ve been working on [GSoC’ 25 Non-GPS Position Estimation Using 3D Camera and Pre-Generated Map - Part 1](https://discuss.ardupilot.org/t/gsoc-25-non-gps-position-estimation-using-3d-camera-and-pre-generated-map-part-1/134712) this summer, and I’m excited to share that it’s been a fun, challenging project—one that enables accurate onboard localization by leveraging a pre-generated map.
+Below I walk through the full journey: setup steps, datasets, hardware, future work, and more.
+Buckle up!

 ## The Journey
 I will go through all the things I worked on while working on this problem statement in as much detail as possible to make sure people can extend this work and build some cool applications on top of it

+I’ll cover everything I built and tested while tackling this problem statement, in as much detail as possible enabling others to extend it and build new applications on top.

 ### Simulation

 ![Simulation](https://github.com/shubham-shahh/lidar_map_localizer/blob/v_0_3_Aug_2025/assets/gazebo_sim_startup.png)

-I started this project from simulation as it should be.
-Before diving right into matching point cloud from a simulated limited FOV 3D camera with the existing map I started working on matching the 3D point cloud from lidar to the 3D map to progressively increase the difficulty levels.
+I began in simulation.
+Before attempting limited-FOV 3D-camera–to-map matching, I first tackled 3D LiDAR scan-to-map and incrementally raised the difficulty.
+The maze world’s repetitive geometry was challenging, so I transitioned to an industrial-warehouse environment to uncover the issues most relevant to real deployments.

-To create the 3D maps in simulation I used [KISS-SLAM](https://github.com/PRBonn/kiss-slam), the main reason to use it over other SLAM algorithms is that it can be used right out of the box without much setup related to calibrations, extrensics or any other details.
+To create 3D maps in simulation I used [KISS-SLAM](https://github.com/PRBonn/kiss-slam).
+The main reason: it works out of the box without heavy setup for calibrations, extrinsics, or other details.

-To match the lidar scans with the 3D lidar map I did a literature survey to find the existing frameworks rather than reinventing the wheel and I found couple of cool appraches that are in existance I have mentioned a list below if you're willing to explore them
+To match LiDAR scans to the 3D LiDAR map, I surveyed existing frameworks rather than reinventing the wheel.
+Here are several solid approaches I explored:

 1) [lidar_localization_ros2](https://github.com/rsasaki0109/lidar_localization_ros2)
 2) [icp_localization](https://github.com/leggedrobotics/icp_localization)